pizzajsdev/dragswag/README.md

 The configuration of `useDroppable` can have the following callbacks: `onDragIn`, `onDragOut`, `onDragMove`, and `onDrop`.

-Let’s take a look at each of them.
+Let's take a look at each of them.

 <hr />

 ### `onDragIn`

 This callback is called when a draggable item enters the area of the drop target.
-It’s executed once and can be used for different interactions like changing color, setting some state, etc.
+It's executed once and can be used for different interactions like changing color, setting some state, etc.

 Here's an example: